Beyond the classic coding technique of drag and drop, MAXQDA offers several other ways to code a selected segment:

-- Coding with newly defined (free) codes: As in Grounded Theory, a segment can be assigned a new (free) code.
+- Coding with newly defined codes: As in grounded theory, a segment can be assigned a new (free) code.

-- In-Vivo coding: In-Vivo coding: Select and highlight meaningful terms in the texts and automatically add them as codes in your code system while coding the text segment with the code.
+- In vivo coding: Select and highlight meaningful terms in a text and automatically add them as codes in your code system while coding the text segment with the code.

-- Coding with selected codes from the Quick List: Documents are targeted based on the occurrence of one or more pre-selected codes, and coded where applicable.
+- Coding with selected codes from the Quick List: Documents are worked through regarding on the occurrence of one or more pre-selected codes, and segments coded where applicable.

 - Simultaneous coding with multiple codes: A segment is coded with the activated codes.

-- Coding with self-defined keyboard shortcuts: Up to nine codes can be assigned their own keyboard shortcut, which can be used to quickly code a marked-segment.
+- Coding with self-defined keyboard shortcuts: Up to nine codes can be assigned a keyboard shortcut, which can be used to quickly code a highlighted segment.

-- Coding with MAXMaps: Marked segments are dragged onto selected codes, which are arranged on a “map” or diagram.
+- Coding with MAXMaps: Highlighted segments are dragged onto selected codes, which are arranged on a concept map, e.g. on a surface.

-- Highlight coding: This works like highlighting a text passage in a book with a colored text marker.
-In MAXQDA, five different colors can be used for color coding: red, green, yellow, blue or magenta.
+- Color coding: This works like highlighting a text passage in a book with a colored text marker.
+In MAXQDA, five different colors can be used for color coding: red, green, yellow, blue, and magenta.

-- Coding with symbols and emoticons: Selected segments are coded with emoticodes, i.e. an emoticon or a symbol.
+- Coding with symbols and emoticons: Selected segments are coded with emoticodes, that is an emoticon or a symbol.

 - Coding in the “Retrieved Segments” window and “Overview of Coded Segments”: Coded text passages can be compiled in a list.
 In these compiled segments you can then select and code further text passages.
 For more information, see the section Coding in the “Retrieved Segments” window and the “Overview of Coded Segments”.

-The following section describes in detail how these techniques are used.
-The different options can be chosen from the context menu that pops up when you select a document segment and click the right mouse button.
+This chapter describes in detail how these techniques are used.
+Some of the options can be chosen from the context menu that pops up when you right click on a selected segment in the “Document Browser” window.

 1. Coding with newly defined codes

-An easy way to create a new code, i.e. a code that is not yet listed in the “Code System,” is to use the shortcut Ctrl+W (Windows) or cmd+option+W (Mac).
-Alternatively, click on the selected segment with the right mouse button and choose With new code or click the Code retrieved segments with a new code icon in the “Document Browser” toolbar.
+An easy way to create a new code – a code that is not yet listed in the “Code System” – is to use the shortcut Alt+W (Windows) or cmd+W (macOS).
+Alternatively, right click on the selected segment and choose With new code or click the Code with a new code icon in the “Document Browser” toolbar.

-A dialog window will open, and you can type in the name of the new code.
+A dialog window opens, in which you can type in the name of the new code.
 The code will be added to the “Code System” at the highest level of the hierarchy.
-If necessary, you can later move the code to another level in the “Code System” with your mouse.
+If necessary, you can move the code to another level of the “Code System” later using drag and drop.

-Another way of coding is with the so-called in-vivo coding.
-If you, for example, select the word “global village” and then click on the Code in-vivo symbol in the toolbar on the “Document Browser”, the word “global village” is added to the “Code System” as the code for this short text segment.
-The shortcut Ctrl+I (Windows) or cmd+option+I (Mac) has the same effect.
+Another way of coding is the so-called “in vivo coding”.
+If you, for example, select the word “global village” in your document and then click on the Code in vivo symbol in the toolbar of the “Document Browser”, the word “global village” is added to the “Code System” as the code for this short text segment.
+The shortcut Alt+I (Windows) or ⌘+I (macOS) has the same effect.

 3. Code with selected code in the Quick List

 And how does it work?
-Simply right-click on a code and select Add code to code favorites.
+Simply right click on a code and select Add Code To…> Code Favorites.
 After you have added the first code, the code favorites window will appear.
-You can then continue to add more codes to the list in the same fashion: right-click on the code and select Add code to code favorites.
+You can then continue adding more codes to the list repeating this step.

-You can now begin to code.
-Simply highlight the segment as usual and click on the code in your list of Code favorites.
-You can now see in the coding column on the left side of the “Document Browser” that the segments have been coded.
+You can now begin to code your documents.
+Simply highlight the segment as usual and click on the code in the Code Favorites window.
+In the coding column on the left side of the “Document Browser”, you can see that the segments have been coded.

-When you are finished using the code favorite window, simply close it by clicking on the x in the top-right corner.
-To re-open the window, you can either add another code (via the context menu) or select Code favorites from the Codes drop-down menu.
+When you are finished using the Code Favorite window, simply close it.
+To re-open the window, you can either add another code (via the context menu) or select Code Favorites from the Codes section of the main menu.

 6. Coding with keyboard shortcuts

 For quick coding using your keyboard, you can assign keyboard shortcuts for up to nine codes.
-To do so, select the menu option Keyboard shortcuts for codes in the Codes tab:
+To do so, select the feature Keyboard Shortcuts for Codes in the Codes tab of the main menu:

-In the left column you will see the available keyboard shortcuts Ctrl + 1 to Ctrl + 9 (Windows) or cmd + 1 to cmd + 9 (Mac).
-You can drag and drop a code from the list of codes into one of the nine rows, thus assigning a keyboard shortcut to the code.
-If a shortcut already been assigned, it will be overwritten by this action.
+In the left column, you can see the available keyboard shortcuts Ctrl + 1 to Ctrl + 9 (Windows) or ⌘ + 1 to ⌘ + 9 (macOS).
+You can drag and drop a code from the “Code System“ window into one of the nine rows, to assign a keyboard shortcut to the code.
+If a shortcut has already been assigned, it will be overwritten by this action.
 For clarity, the name of the code appears in the right column, along with the parent code if necessary – not the entire code hierarchy.

 7. Coding with MAXMaps